ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 ### Positional Type Argument vs Method Names

-There has been some discussion around whether or not polymorphic slots should accept a positional `type` argument or instead define methods that correspond to each slot type.
-For example, the polymorphic slot defined by `renders_one :visual, icon: Icon, avatar: Avatar` could define two methods, `visual_icon` and `visual_avatar`, that would both populate the `visual` slot (if both methods are called, the framework would raise an error).
+There has been some discussion around whether or not polymorphic slots should accept a positional `type` argument or instead define methods that correspond to each slot type as described in this ADR.
+We have decided to implement the method approach for several reasons:

-There are a couple of reasons the method approach might be problematic:
+1. Positional arguments aren't used anywhere else in the framework.

-1. Multiple methods that correspond to the same slot actually look like _different_ slots from an API perspective.
+1. There is a preference amongst team members that the slot setter accept the exact same arguments as the slot itself, since doing so reduces the conceptual overhead of the slots API.

-1. The slot setters (i.e. `visual_icon`, `visual_avatar`, etc) would have to be different from the getters (i.e. `visual`), which isn't consistent with the existing slot API.
-The alternative is that getters and setters have the same method names, but that's confusing because it reinforces the misguided notion that there are multiple physical slots.
+An argument was made that multiple setters for the same slot appear to be two different slots, but wasn't considered enough of a drawback to go the `type` argument route.